Fishing Line Tips

 There are several reasons for your fishing line failing: Unseen nicks, cuts in the line from abrasive surfaces; Knot failure - poorly tied/incorrect knot for line or situation; Poor match of diameter/lb. test to species or lure; Reel drags set too tight; Rod action too stiff - not rated properly for line weight.

 The knot is the critical link between you and the fish and is the most common cause of line failure.
 Wet the knot before tightening, to reduce heat friction.
 Pull knots tight to prevent slippage.
-Then trim the "tag end" closely to the knot to keep from catching weeds and snagging.
-Three commonly used knots are the clinch knot, palomar knot and the trilene knot.
-(Google images to see how these knots look)
+Then trip the "tag end" closely to the knot to keep from catching weeds and snagging.
+Three commonly used knots are the clinch knot, palomar knot, and the trilene knot.